Introduction

 Question #1: How does alpha diversity vary by sample group?

-Here, we display observed taxa, Simpson’s Index, and Shannon Entropy side-by-side, grouped by the region of birth.
+Here, we display observed taxa, Simpson’s Index, and Shannon diversity side-by-side, grouped by the region of birth.
 Each group includes samples taken across the entire three-year longitudinal study.

 [2]: